 - Little Red Fighting Hood: Looking at her design makes it very obvious as to which literary figure she was inspired by.

 - Magic Skirt: Monty Oum's patented "Anti-Upskirt Technology" is in full effect here as any strike that dares to lift up her skirt doesn't.

 - Mythology Gag: Ruby's Petal Burst Distortion Skill is the same dashing tornado attack she used to end the Food Fight in the first episode of Volume 2 and to try and get past Mercury in Volume 3's ninth episode.

 - Additionally, her Astral Finish is based on her decapitating the Giant Nevermore in Volume 1, Episode 8 (although with her pulling the enemy into the sky with Crescent Rose's recoil herself instead of relying on Glyphs from Weiss to run up).

 - Nice Girl: A strong contender for the nicest character in the game.
 Ruby is kind, optimistic and cheerful to a fault.

-- Otaku: When it comes to weapons.
-It might be played up here more than in her own series, since she is fangirling over Ragna's Aramasa in their team intro (to the point where he has to physically hold her back), and in her intro with Es, she says she is more interested in Es's Murakumo than the Azure (you know, the source of ultimate power that can grant any wish and change the entire world however one desires).
-In fairness, as she's from another world, she most likely doesn't know what the latter even is.
+- Otaku: Concerning weaponry.
+It may be played up here more than in her own series, since she is fangirling over Ragna's Aramasa in their team intro (to the point where he has to physically hold her back), and in her intro with Es, she says she is more interested in Es's Murakumo than the Azure (you know, the source of ultimate power that can grant any wish and change the entire world however one desires).
+However, since she's from another world, she most likely doesn't know what the latter even is.

 - Perky Goth: Looks like a goth but is actually bubbly and cheerful.